Akbar7554/Akbar7554/README.md

 ### Features

-- In this project, I build a website, which is called an automotive website.
-* In this project, the user enters the website and sees a home page with a navbar, banner, six cart sections, two extra sections, and a footer.
+-   Upon entering the website, the user is greeted with a homepage that includes a navbar, a banner, six product sections, two additional sections, and a footer.
-* Each banner has some valid data, which is in JSON format.
-If the user clicks on any brand, they go to another page, which is the product details page. where some carousel where image has shown and see some cart where two buttons one is view option and another is edit option.
-If users click any button, they will see a login page.
+* Each banner contains valid data in JSON format.
+When the user clicks on any brand, they are redirected to the product details page.
+This page features a carousel to showcase images and a cart section with two buttons: "View" and "Edit."
+Clicking either button redirects the user to the login page.
-* Now, by clicking any button, the user is taken to the login page.
-This page is a login page where users can authenticate by email or Gmail.
-If the user does not log in, they will be directed to the register page, where they will see some input fields. if the user registered successfully.
-This time, users go to the view or update page.
+* The login page allows users to authenticate using their email or Gmail account.
+If the user is not logged in, they will be directed to the registration page, where they can input their details.
+After successful registration, the user is redirected to either the view or update page.
-* The view page has some data, and you can see the add to cart button. user clicks the button, the cart will show in my cart route.
-Here, the user deletes the cart in which he selected one.
+* The View page displays product data along with an "Add to Cart" button.
+When the user clicks the button, the product is added to their cart, which can be accessed via the "My Cart" route.
+Here, the user can delete items from their cart.
-* The add product button has some input fields and an add button.
-Here, the user fields all the valid information and clicks the button. user creates a cart.
-The user can update information by clicking the update route.
-The updated route has some field information.
-The user can update all information.
+* The Add Product button allows users to fill out input fields to add a new product.
+After completing the fields, the user clicks the "Add" button to create a new product.
+The user can also update product information by clicking the "Update" route, which displays editable fields for updating the information.

 ### Live Link: <https://automotive-authentication.web.app/>